Bioconductor/bioconductor.org/content/help/newsletters/2015_October.md

 ### why vectorize

-When asking about ways to optimize `R` code one of the most common suggestions is to 'vectorize'.
+When looking for ways to optimize `R` code one of the most common suggestions is to 'vectorize'.
 A 'vectorized' function in `R` is one that has a loop-like construct written in a compiled language with a light `R` wrapper.
 There are a couple of qualities that give these functions their performance